Aurelian-C/React-Summary_App/src/markdowns/16_React_Query/Setting_up_React_Query.md

 > **NOTE**: React Query is compatible with React v16.8+ and works with ReactDOM and React Native.

 ==The library itself is actually called **TanStack Query** because it also works in other frameworks such as Svelte or Vue==.
-So the official name is not React Query anymore, but I will just keep calling it that way because that's what many people do, and the name is a bit more friendly as well.
+So the official name is not React Query anymore, but I will just keep calling it that way, because that's what many people do, and the name is a bit more friendly as well.

 ## Set up the **React Query cache** & **provide it** to the app